JaySGoenka/NIPSNavigator/README.md

+# NIPSNavigtor
-# NIPS Papers Semantic Search and Summarization System
+## Papers Semantic Search and Summarization System

 An NLP-powered platform designed to help researchers quickly locate, understand, and analyze research papers from the NIPS conference.
 Leveraging advanced natural language processing techniques, this system provides semantic search, concise summarization, and diverse keyword extraction—all in one interactive interface.